 How much do you charge?I charge £40 for a counselling session, this usually lasts for 50 minutes.

 I charge £20 for an initial face to face meeting at a mutually convenient time.
-This offers an opportunity for you ask questions, to discuss what you would like to get from counselling, and to see if you would like to book some counselling sessions.
+This offers an opportunity for you ask questions, to discuss what you would like to get from counselling, how I can support you and to see if you would like to book some counselling sessions.
+An initial meeting will be for 30 minutes to an hour.

-I provide my bank details prior to the start of counselling, and ask that payment is made by bank transfer before sessions.
+I provide my bank details prior to the start of counselling, and ask that payment is made by bank transfer before each session.

 Do you work with trainee counsellors and student counsellors?Yes, and I offer fee concessions for trainee and student counsellors - please get in touch for a chat.